campa-consortium/pals/source/parameters/magneticmultipole.md

 for the multipoles is the circular arc of the bend corresponding to the `branch` reference curve.
 This is discussed in detail in [](#s:bend.multipoles).

-"Tapering parmeters" account for the fact that, due to synchrotron radiation, the energy of a beam at a particular point can be different from the reference value.
+"Tapering parameters" account for the fact that, due to synchrotron radiation, the energy of a beam at a particular point can be different from the reference value.
 There is an associated tapering parameter for all of the field parameters:
 ```{code} yaml